ruxo/linq-to-dapper/README.md

-# Linq2Dapper
+# Linq2Dapper Core

 A simple lightweight Linq provider for Dapper.Net Light weight Linq support for a light weight ORM.
-Linq2Dapper allows you to use type-safe Linq queries without the overhead of Linq2SQL or EntityFramework.
+Linq2Dapper Core allows you to use type-safe Linq queries without the overhead of Linq2SQL or EntityFramework.

+Linq2Dapper project is originally created by Brent Mannering (https://github.com/brentmannering/linq-to-dapper) for .NET 4.5.
+This Linq2Dapper project is an upgrade for .NET Core and aims to support a few more databases (e.g. SQLite and MySQL).

 ## Implementation

 Add the Linq2Dapper Nuget package from nuget.org

-    install-package Linq2Dapper
+    install-package RZ.Linq2Dapper

 ### Using the extension methods